containerverse/docker-images/README.md

 # docker-images
-Docker image collection and other configurations.
+Dockerfiles collection and other configurations.